Press release revised Oct. 25, 2007

-IRVINE, Calif. – Oct.
-11, 2007 – RealtyTrac® (realtytrac.com), the leading online marketplace for foreclosure properties, today released its September 2007 U.S. Foreclosure Market Report, which shows a total of 219,850 foreclosure filings — default notices, auction sale notices and bank repossessions — were reported during the month, down 8 percent from the 32-month high in the previous month, but still up 96 percent from the number reported in September 2006.
-The national foreclosure rate for the month was one foreclosure filing for every 566 households.
+IRVINE, Calif. – Aug.
+21, 2007 – RealtyTrac® (realtytrac.com), the leading online marketplace for foreclosure properties, today released its July 2007 U.S. Foreclosure Market Report, which shows a total of 175,458 foreclosure filings — default notices, auction sale notices and bank repossessions — were reported during the month, up 7 percent from the previous month and up 89 percent from July 2006.
+The report also shows a national foreclosure rate of one foreclosure filing for every 710 households for the month.

 RealtyTrac publishes the largest and most comprehensive national database of foreclosure and bank-owned properties, with over 1 million properties from nearly 2,500 counties across the country, and is the foreclosure data provider to MSN Real Estate, Yahoo!
 Real Estate and The Wall Street Journal’s Real Estate Journal.

-Other states with foreclosure rates ranking among the nation’s 10 highest were Michigan, Arizona, Ohio, Colorado, Georgia, Texas and Indiana.
+Other states with foreclosure rates ranking among the nation’s 10 highest in July were Colorado, Ohio, Florida, Arizona, Georgia, Massachusetts and Indiana.

-Other states with foreclosure totals among the nation’s 10 highest were Georgia, Arizona, Colorado and Nevada.
+Other states with foreclosure filing totals among the nation’s 10 highest in July were, Texas, Georgia, Colorado, Arizona, Illinois and Nevada.

 The RealtyTrac Monthly U.S. Foreclosure Market Report provides the total number of foreclosure filings — both nationwide and by state — over the preceding month.
 Data is also available at the individual county level.
 RealtyTrac’s report includes documents filed in all three phases of foreclosure: Default — Notice of Default (NOD) and Lis Pendens (LIS); Auction — Notice of Trustee Sale and Notice of Foreclosure Sale (NTS and NFS); and Real Estate Owned, or REO properties (that have been foreclosed on and repurchased by a bank).